Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-# The InterUnit Desktop UI
++# The InterUnit Desktop UI
 ### What is InterUnit?
+InterUnit is a temporal approach to UI design that replaces WIMP.
 In the interaction between a user and a PC app
 the temporal aspects of the interaction need to be well defined.
-The existing UI design approach, WIMP, does not do that.
+WIMP does not do that.
 It only defines spatial and layout related aspects of a GUI.
-InterUnit is a temporal approach to UI design
-that defines (temporal) interface units and focuses on tracking and managing user-engagement (in the user's interaction with the app).
+InterUnit that defines (temporal) interface units and focuses on tracking and managing user-engagement as the user interacts with different InterUnits.

+### The Engagement Manager
 User-engagement starts when a new user first starts using an app.
 At this point they have to be broadly introduced to what the app does and how they may access its capabilities.
-Subsequently, once the user starts using the app the user may have queries regarding details about the app's fine-grained usage.
+Subsequently, the user may have queries regarding details about the app's fine-grained usage.
 If the user exits the app and relaunches it
 the app's previous data state needs to be stored at exit and retrieved at relaunch.
-All these aspects of user engagement are tracked and managed in this new UI approach.
+All these aspects of user engagement are tracked and managed by a class called the EngagementManager.
+The EngagementManager interfaces with the platforms windowing system.

-In effect the UI acts as a go-between between the user and the designer.
+In effect the InterUnit UI acts as a go-between between the user and the app designer.
-Such a go-between does not exist in existing WIMP based UI library implementations
+Such a go-between does not exist in any WIMP based GUI library implementations
 such as Win32, Cocoa and X-Windows.

 ### What is WIMP?